Carbamazepine sustained-release capsulesPronunciation

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include decreased urination; fast or irregular heartbeat; loss of consciousness; muscle twitching or tremor; seizures; severe dizziness or drowsiness; severe nausea or vomiting; slow, shallow, or irregular breathing.Proper storage of carbamazepine sustained-release capsules:
+Symptoms may include decreased urination; fainting; fast or irregular heartbeat; loss of consciousness; muscle twitching or tremor; seizures; severe dizziness, headache, or drowsiness; severe nausea or vomiting; slow, shallow, or irregular breathing.Proper storage of carbamazepine sustained-release capsules:

-Store carbamazepine sustained-release capsules between 68 and 77 degrees F (20 and 25 degrees C).
+Store carbamazepine sustained-release capsules at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep carbamazepine sustained-release capsules out of the reach of children and away from pets.

 - If you have any questions about carbamazepine sustained-release capsules, please talk with your doctor, pharmacist, or other health care provider.